 How is CWD spread?

-It is believed that CWD prions are spread both directly (deer-to-deer contact) and indirectly (soil or other surface to deer).
+It is believed that CWD prions are spread both directly (deer-to-deer contact) and indirectly (ie. via soil/standing water).
 Prions are likely shed through the saliva, feces, and urine of deer.
 Disease incubation can be several years without clinical signs.
 Prions can remain infectious in the soil for many years.

 Where has CWD been found?